What is a Breast Lift?

 Am I a Candidate For a Breast Lift?

-The ideal candidate for a breast lift (maxtopexy) are experiencing flatter, saggier breasts that have lost their shape and volume.
+The ideal candidate for a breast lift (mastopexy) is experiencing flatter, saggier breasts that have lost their shape and volume.
 Good candidates are physically healthy and maintain a stable weight.
 The candidate should be a non-smoker and should not plan on having more children.

 During your consultation, be prepared to ask a lot of questions!
 Our surgeons are here to answer all of your concerns.
 It is very important to understand all aspects of your breast lift procedure.
 It is natural to feel some anxiety before treatment.
 By discussing these feelings with our experts, they will make you feel confident before entering treatment.

-Breast lift is performed under general anesthesia on an outpatient basis.
-The nipple and breast tissue is lifted to a higher position on the chest wall.
+A breast lift is performed under general anesthesia on an outpatient basis.
+Your surgeon lifts the nipple and breast tissue to a higher position on the chest wall.
 In order to elevate the nipple position an incision around the nipple is necessary, and occasionally down the lower portion of the breast.